 - Officially it is forbidden to enter a temple when bleeding, including menstruation (not sure how they check).

 One of the most popular spots of Bali is Ubud.
 Ubud has a big digital nomad community.
 One of the main highlights of Ubud is the Monkey Forest.
-The monkeys are fun to watch up close, especially if they have babies, but watch your belongings!
+The long-tailed Macaque monkeys are fun to watch up close, especially if they have cute little babies, but watch your belongings!

 Bali is a volcanic island.
-For those not afraid and fit enough, can climb the 3142m high Gunung Agun -”residency of the gods”.
+For those not afraid and fit enough, can climb the 3142m high Gunung Agun a.k.a.
+Residency of the Gods.
 It’s the highest peak of Bali and still active.
 The Pura Besakih temple is located on the slopes of Gunung Agung.
+The last time Gunung Agun erupted, was on June 13, 2019.

 Located app.
 8 degrees south of the equator, you may expect a tropical, warm and humid climate all year around on Bali.
 There are two main distinctive seasons: Dry Season (Mid-May till Sep) and Rainy Season (Oct till Mar).
 Best travel weather is from June till August, which is also high season.
 Dec and Jan can also be busy when Australians have their summer holiday.